pyodide/pyodide/docs/usage/sdl.md

 :class: warning

 SDL support in Pyodide is experimental.
+Pyodide relies on undocumented behavior of Emscripten and SDL, so it may break or change in the future.
 ```

 Pyodide provides a way to use SDL-based packages in the browser,